OzanSahin92/MtPlus/README.md

 ## Primary Tasks

-* calculate and subsequently save extreme event time series out of the slp time series
-* adjusting ES_numba.py to new spatially reduced data
-* running ES_numba.py with parallel_for_loop_es.sh on PIK cluster for taumax=2,8,16
-* adjusting scp.sh to get the calculated data from the PIK cluster
-* plotting ES maps and saving the adjacency matrices for taumax=2,8,16 wir ES_Extreme.ipynb
+* plotting ES maps and saving the adjacency matrices for taumax=2,8,16 with ES_Extreme.ipynb
 * sending JH the adjacecy matrices and the definitions of the CN measures used in Complex_network_analysis.ipynb

 ## Secondary Tasks